freenas/freenas-docs/userguide/system.rst

 Click :guilabel:`SUBMIT` to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
-This process can take several minutes while information is collected and sent. window displays a URL to the new ticket.
-Use the URL to view or add more information to the report.
+This process can take several minutes while information is collected and sent.

+  After the new ticket is created, the URL is shown for viewing or updating with more information to the report.
 #endif freenas